 3. Remember what you’re working toward

 While an important marker in your relationship, your wedding day is not the end goal of all of your hard work.
 Instead, it’s the beginning of your marriage and of your married life together.
 So, when you and your fiancé disagree or feel divided, remember that at the end of the day, the goal is to build a marriage that will last a lifetime.
-Pull out some of our connecting questions, utilize our top resources on our web-app MyMarriage365, or talk about some traditions you would like to start together once you’re married.
+Pull out some of our connecting questions, utilize our top resources in our Marriage365 membership, or talk about some traditions you would like to start together once you’re married.